townie/fredrikaverpil.github.io/_posts/2017-05-04-vendoring-qt-py.md

 >>> print(site.getusersitepackages())
 ```

-If you would rather specify a custom path where you’ll have the package sitting, you can tell Python to look for the package in a specific path:
+If you would rather specify a custom path where you'll have the package sitting, you can tell Python to look for the package in a specific path:

 ```python
 >>> import site